-- 140 The restrictive requirements on when to recognise revenue from contracts where some of the terms or conditions are uncertain (paragraphs 9 and 15 of IFRS 15) could be considered as an exception to the general requirement than an entity shall recognise revenue when it satisfies a performance obligation by transferring a promised good or service to a customer (paragraph 31 of IFRS 15).
-Similarly the requirements that constrain estimates of variable consideration (paragraphs 56 58 of IFRS 15) could be considered to be an exception to the general requirement that the transaction price is the amount of consideration to which an entity expects to be entitled in exchange for transferring promised goods or services to a customer. - 141 In both cases, these potential exceptions will, however, only be difficult to understand if they are considered as exceptions to what users would generally expect the revenue figure to reflect.
-As it was noted in paragraph 9 above, users do not consider that revenue figures that are subject to reversals provide useful information.
-Accordingly, if users consider that revenue represents a figure that will likely not reverse, the figures resulting from the requirements that constrain estimates of variable consideration will correspond to that understanding.
+- 139 The restrictive requirements on when to recognise revenue from contracts where some of the terms or conditions are uncertain (paragraphs 9 and 15 of IFRS 15) could be considered as an exception to the general requirement than an entity shall recognise revenue when it satisfies a performance obligation by transferring a promised good or service to a customer (paragraph 31 of IFRS 15).
+Similarly the requirements that constrain estimates of variable consideration (paragraphs 56 58 of IFRS 15) could be considered to be an exception to the general requirement that the transaction price is the amount of consideration to which an entity expects to be entitled in exchange for transferring promised goods or services to a customer. - 140 In both cases, these potential exceptions will, however, only be difficult to understand if they are considered as exceptions to what users would generally expect the reported revenue to reflect.
+As it was noted in paragraph 8 above, users do not consider that revenue amounts that are subject to reversals provide useful information.
+Accordingly, if users consider that recognised revenue will be unlikely to reverse, the revenue resulting from the requirements that constrain estimates of variable consideration will correspond to that understanding.

-- 142 This argument also applies to the restrictive requirements on when to recognise revenue where some of the terms or conditions are uncertain, however, with the modification that revenue should not only represent a figure that will likely not reverse, but also an amount that is likely to be collected by the entity. - 143 EFRAG assesses that such a depiction of what revenue represents will be relatively easy to understand and the two potential exceptions will accordingly not result in inappropriate complexity.
+- 141 This argument also applies to the restrictive requirements on when to recognise revenue where some of the terms or conditions are uncertain, however, with the modification that revenue should not only include amounts that will likely not reverse, but also amounts that are likely to be collected by the entity. - 142 EFRAG assesses that such a depiction of what revenue represents will be relatively easy to understand and the two potential exceptions will accordingly not result in inappropriate complexity.